 Grand Mosque of Adana

-• The Great Mosque of Adana (Turkish: Adana Ulu Camii), also known as the Ramazanoglu Musjid Turkish: Ramazanoğlu Camii), is a 16th-century Musjid in Adana, Turkey.
-It forms part of a complex (külliye) that includes a madrasah and a mausoleum (türbe).
-The buildings are on Kızılay street, next to the Ramazanoğlu Hall.
+• The Great Mosque of Adana (Turkish: Adana Ulu Camii), also known as the Ramazanoglu Musjid (Turkish: Ramazanoğlu Camii), is a 16th-century Musjid located in Adana, Turkey.
+It is part of a külliye, or complex, that includes a madrasah and a türbe (mausoleum).
+The buildings are situated on Kızılay Street, adjacent to the Ramazanoğlu Hall.

-The building carries features of Mamluk, Seljuk and the Ottoman architectural design.
-The western entrance is older than the main building and differs in style from the part built by Ramazanoğlu Halil Bey.
-The conical stalactite roof that rises step by step above the entrance has the features of Seljukid architecture.
-This gives an indication that Ramadanids, who were a small beylik (emirate) in the early 16th century, initially built a small Musjid, and later built the main building beside it when the beylik expanded and the small Musjid was no longer sufficient.
+• The Great Mosque showcases elements of Mamluk, Seljuk, and Ottoman architectural design.
+The western entrance, which predates the main structure, exhibits a different style from the section constructed by Ramazanoğlu Halil Bey.
+The entrance features a conical stalactite roof, characteristic of Seljukid architecture.
+This suggests that the Ramadanids, a small beylik (emirate) in the early 16th century, initially built a modest Musjid.
+As the beylik expanded and the small Musjid became insufficient, the main building was added alongside it.

-There is also a mausoleum south of the Musjid that stands as an independent structure.
-It is hexagonal in plan and is covered with a high dome.
-Since there are no inscriptions on the sarcophagi, the occupants and the date of construction are not known.
-As it is only 2 m (6.6 ft) away from the mausoleum of Musjid, it is thought that the sarcophagi may belong to members of Ramadanid family.
-The mausoleum is built in the baroque style indicating that it dates from towards the end of the 18th century.
+• South of the Musjid stands an independent mausoleum with a hexagonal plan and a high dome.
+There are no inscriptions on the sarcophagi inside, so the identities of the occupants and the construction date are unknown.
+Given its proximity to the mausoleum of the Musjid, it is believed that the sarcophagi may belong to members of the Ramadanid family.
+The mausoleum’s baroque style indicates it was likely built towards the end of the 18th century.

 Tagged as: Masjid | Heritage Sites